artanzand/artanzand.github.io/_posts/2022-02-24-sematic-segmentation.md

 # Neural Style Transfer + Image Segmentation

-Now that we know how to get the ingredients i.e. the figure mask from Image Segmentation and the stylized image from Neural Style Transfer, it is time to put them together to create our improved generated image.
+Now that we know how to get the ingredients i.e., the figure mask from Image Segmentation and the stylized image from Neural Style Transfer, it is time to put them together to create our improved generated image.
 The diagram below is our roadmap.

 <center><img src = "https://github.com/artanzand/artanzand.github.io/blob/master/_posts/img/semantic_diagram.JPG?raw=True"></center>
 <caption><center>Semantic Image Segmentation pipeline</center></caption>